 You will get wet on any boat, even if only from sitting in a wet seat.

-The wet boat goes directly underneath the thundering falls and you get a proper dunking.
+The wet boat goes directly underneath the thundering falls, and you get a proper dunking.
 The force of the falls is so strong that it is almost impossible to keep your eyes open from the water hitting you from all directions.
 It is an absolutely exhilarating experience.
-The boat goes under the falls 4 times before riding the rapids back to the landing.
+The boat goes under the falls four times before riding the rapids back to the landing.

-Some visitors comment that the boat operators are too intrusive taking the GoPro videos of the ride and then selling them to the passengers.
-We didn’t find the filming to be intrusive and no one actually tried to sell it to us.
-We had to look for the counter that sold the video (BR$179) afterwards.
+Some visitors comment that the boat operators are too intrusive, taking GoPro videos of the ride and then selling them to the passengers.
+We didn’t find the filming to be intrusive, and no one actually tried to sell it to us.
+We had to look for the counter that sold the video afterwards.

-The video itself is not that great – it takes the entire boat, so you’ll end up with a dozen of strangers in your clip.
-Unless you seat on the front seat of the boat.
-But you can pre-view the video first and decide if it is something you might like to purchase.
+The video itself is not that great – it takes the entire boat, so you’ll end up with a dozen strangers in your clip.
+Unless you sit on the front seat of the boat.
+But you can preview the video first and decide if it is something you might like to purchase.

 The buffet lunch at the restaurant is absolutely worth the BR$59.
 After a day of baking in the blistering sun and getting drenched on the boat, the abundance of food available at the restaurant feels like heaven.

-The restaurant sits on the bank of Iguazu River, just before the river reaches the Devil’s Throat and the view from the open-air terrace is quite spectacular.
+The restaurant sits on the bank of the Iguazu River, just before the river reaches the Devil’s Throat, and the view from the open-air terrace is quite spectacular.
 It is also a nice escape from the brazen coatis that scrape to get into your bag anywhere where food is sold.

 The lawns around the restaurant and the gift shops are a good place to see the Red-rumped caciques, the medium-sized black birds with red rumps.
 They are abundant throughout the park, but here you can watch them build their elaborate hanging nests in the branches of the trees.

-We had our lunch quite late, about 3pm, so by the time we emerged the sun was moving lower in the sky and the crowds have thinned out significantly.
-We took a leisurely stroll past the falls and explored the little trail near the last lookout again, before catching the last bus to the park’s entrance around 4.45pm.
+We had our lunch quite late, about 3 pm, so by the time we emerged, the sun was moving lower in the sky, and the crowds had thinned out significantly.
+We took a leisurely stroll past the falls and explored the little trail near the last lookout again before catching the last bus to the park’s entrance around 4.45 pm.